 |Imported cases||Locally acquired/ introduced cases3|

-As indicated by the malaria surveillance data, in the malaria-free Greece, the risk of re-introduction of the disease in specific vulnerable and receptive areas of the country exists, especially where the presence of adequate numbers of Anopheles mosquitoes (the competent vector of the disease) is combined with the presence of malaria patients coming from endemic countries.
+As indicated by the malaria surveillance data of the last years, in the malaria-free Greece, the risk of re-introduction of the disease in specific vulnerable and receptive areas of the country exists, especially where the presence of adequate numbers of Anopheles mosquitoes (the competent vector of the disease) is combined with the presence of malaria patients coming from endemic countries.

-Following a peak of locally acquired malaria cases in 2011-2012, their number declined steadily in the following years, with recording of only a limited number of sporadic introduced cases (1st generation of transmission).
-This decrease is the result of a number of intense public health interventions uninterruptedly implemented, with the collaboration of various stakeholders at the national, regional and local level, which have contributed to the successful prevention of the re-appearance of malaria in Greece.
+Following a peak of locally acquired P.vivax malaria cases in 2011-2012, their number declined steadily in the following years, with recording of only a limited number of sporadic introduced cases (1st generation of transmission), in few vulnerable and receptive rural areas (mosquito-borne P.vivax transmission, through mosquitoes infected from imported cases from malaria endemic countries).
+This decrease is the result of a number of intense public health interventions uninterruptedly implemented since 2011, with the collaboration of various stakeholders at the national, regional and local level, which have contributed to the successful prevention of the re-appearance of malaria in Greece.

 Early detection and eradication treatment of malaria cases, personal protection against mosquito bites and the timely implementation of effective integrated vector control measures represent the main components of the public health strategy to prevent P.vivax reintroduction and re-appearance in high risk areas of the country.